-You thought you knew what your grown up life would be like.
-You fantasized about it, waited for it, depended on it being just as you had imagined.
+You thought you knew what your grown-up life would be like.
+You fantasized about it, waited for it, depended on it turning out just as you had imagined.
 And then you got there, and you weren’t happy.
 That’s because the ideas you had about your future life were coming from a young, naive, underdeveloped person.
 Trying to make them come true now is backtracking.
 You have to let them go.

 13. Your attachments to becoming who you thought you were supposed to be